Adopting Sidecar Containers

 This section is relevant for people adopting a new built-in sidecar containers feature for their workloads.

-Sidecar containers is not a new concept as posted in the blog post.
-Kubernetes allowed to run multiple containers in a Pod to implement this concept.
-However, running sidecar container as a regular container has a lot of limitations being fixed with the new built-in sidecar containers support.
+Sidecar container is not a new concept as posted in the blog post.
+Kubernetes allows running multiple containers in a Pod to implement this concept.
+However, running a sidecar container as a regular container has a lot of limitations being fixed with the new built-in sidecar containers support.

 Kubernetes v1.29 [beta]